substrant/starlight/README.md

 will have to turn off the hooking feature in that specific exploit.

 Exploits like Synapse X are known to hook the launch scheme, and may not work simultaneously with Starlight.
-You will explicitly have to disable the custom launcher in your exploit's settings.
+You may have to explicitly disable the custom launcher in your exploit's settings.

 This program does not inject any DLLs, however it does modify the Roblox